ngari-kev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - Adds execute permission to owner and group and read permission to others 7-everybody - gives aexecution permission to all 8-James_Bond
+9-John_Doe - Changes mode to 753 of file hello